Get Back in My Eyeholes, Tears!

-WHILE EVEYRONE REMEMBERS Jerry Lewis’ hilarious youth with comedy partner Dean Martin, less is said about his flings with drama.
-His turn as a burned-out late-night talk show host in Martin Scorsese’s The King of Comedy was a revelation: Lewis’ every glance and movement revealed a lifetime of Hollywood bullshit and demonstrated the depth of his talent.
+WHILE EVERYONE REMEMBERS Jerry Lewis’s hilarious youth with comedy partner Dean Martin, less is said about his flings with drama.
+His turn as a burned-out late-night talk show host in Martin Scorsese’s The King of Comedy was a revelation: Lewis’s every glance and movement revealed a lifetime of Hollywood bullshit and demonstrated the depth of his talent.
 Almost 35 years after that role, Lewis is back with a similar one in Max Rose.

 As the titular Max, Lewis plays a one-hit wonder jazz pianist at the end of his life—though his wife and lifetime love died first.
 While going through her things, Max finds evidence of a possible secret lover, which puts him in a tailspin of remorse and jealousy, leading him to discover everything he can about this mysterious stranger.